Zilliqa/ZIP/zips/zip-11.md

 staking reward, 1 gZIL will be issued.

-Do note that it is very possible that all the 682,550 gZIL may not get minted as the number of gZILs that get minted depends on the number stake reward withdrawals.

-The actual issuance curve of gZIL is hard to predict due to its dependence on the number of ZILs staked in the contract and the frequency of reward withdrawal by the delegators.
+Do note that it is very possible that all the 682,550 gZIL may not get minted as the number of gZILs that get minted depends on the frequency of stake reward withdrawals.
+In a more general sense, the actual issuance curve of gZIL is hard to predict due to its dependence on the number of ZILs staked in the contract and the frequency of reward withdrawal by the delegators.
 Since rewards earned are not automatically staked in a cumulative manner, delegators will be required to manually withdraw their rewards, and in doing so will receive gZILs.

 ### Usage